3 Cool Ways to Log Service Hours and Life Preparation

 Event Planning for Homeschool Group:

-Last fall, my daughter switched roles with me as organizer for the annual Christmas Gift Workshop for the kids in our homeschool support group.
+One fall, my daughter switched roles with me as organizer for the annual Christmas Gift Workshop for the kids in our homeschool support group.
 She had been a helper at the event for a couple years.
 I taught her how to do organize the workshop and served as her back-up.
 We also used Event Planning for Dummies for more skills.

 Then we organized a Career Night with the homeschool group where moms and dads would talk about their work.
 My daughter learned to: